-NEXT TEST START

-HH:MM

-Indicates the amount of time until the next automatic test.
+NEXT TEST START HH:MM Indicates the amount of time until the next automatic test.

 AVG.
+BER

-BER Indicates the average Bit Error Rate.
+Indicates the average Bit Error Rate.

 Indicates the number of Word Errors received since the last reset.
 WORD ERRORS CLOCK ERRORS Indicates the number of Clock Errors received since the last reset.
 FRAME ERRORS Indicates the number of Frame Errors received since the last reset.
 Indicates the number of Minor Data Errors received since the last reset.
 MINOR DATA ERROR MAJOR DATA ERROR Indicates the number of Major Data Errors received since the last reset.
 FUNCTION 1 Allows the user to override Function 1 as specified in the logic table.
 TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive. ("I" for inactive, "A" for active).
 FUNCTION 2 Allows the user to override Function 1 as specified in the logic table.
 TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive. ("I" for inactive, "A" for active).
 FUNCTION 3 Allows the user to override Function 1 as specified in the logic table.
-Press ENTER, then use the UP and DOWN buttons to select active or TEST inactive.("I" for inactive, "A" for active).
+TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive.("I" for inactive, "A" for active).
 FUNCTION 4 Allows the user to override Function 1 as specified in the logic table.
 TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive.("I" for inactive, "A" for active).
-FUNCTION 5 Allows the user to override Function 1 as specified in the logic table.
-TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive.("I" for inactive, "A" for active).
+Allows the user to override Function 1 as specified in the logic table.
+FUNCTION 5 Press ENTER, then use the UP and DOWN buttons to select active or TEST inactive.("I" for inactive, "A" for active).
 FUNCTION 6 Allows the user to override Function 1 as specified in the logic table.
 TEST Press ENTER, then use the UP and DOWN buttons to select active or inactive.("I" for inactive, "A" for active).
 FUNCTION 7 Allows the user to override Function 1 as specified in the logic table.

-inactive.("I" for inactive, "A" for active).
+Press ENTER, then use the UP and DOWN buttons to select active or TEST inactive.("I" for inactive, "A" for active).